Academic Catalog

 Readmission After Academic Dismissal

+A student may appeal the decision to academically dismiss him or her.
 The Provost will evaluate each case in which an undergraduate student who has been dismissed for academic reasons petitions for continuation or readmission.
 Exceptions to the dismissal regulations may or may not be made.
-A student may appeal the decision to dismiss him or her.

-A student who has been refused enrollment for a semester on academic grounds may apply for re-enrollment after one semester being away from Benedictine College.
-If readmitted, the student must maintain a ‘C’ average (2.0) in a minimum full load of 12 credit hours to continue enrollment.
+A student who has been refused re-enrollment for a semester on academic grounds may apply for re-enrollment after one semester being away from Benedictine College.
+Generally students who will seek readmission must have successfully completed one full-time semester of college-level work (at least 12 credit hours) and earned at least a 2.0 gpa.
+If readmitted, the student must maintain a ‘C’ average (2.0) with a minimum full load of 12 credit hours to continue enrollment.

 Academic Misconduct